Mejlisson/Mejlisson/README.md

 ### Hi there!
 I'm a passionate front-end developer student

-I'm currently studying to become a front-end developer, with a strong interest in creative design, user experience, and building exciting web solutions.
+Currently studying to become a front-end developer, with a strong interest in creative design, user experience, and building exciting web solutions.
 My projects reflect my love for colorful interfaces, and engaging interactions.

 I have mainly worked with:
 - **React**, **TypeScript**, and **JavaScript**